+enable

+configure

+snmp notification host delete <hostname1>

+save

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. snmp notification host delete <hostname1></hostname1> To delete the SNMPv3 trap host <hostname1>.</hostname1> save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
+To delete the SNMPv3 trap host <hostname1>.

+To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.

 3.5 Out-of-Band access

 The device has a separate port that lets you access the device management out-of-band.
 When there is a high in-band load on the switching ports, you can still use this separate port to access the device management.